Fractional CTO

 Convex payoff curve: small capped downside in a stable world, exponential unbounded gain when disruption hits

-But this isn't an argument for knowing a little about everything.
-That was always a dead-end.
+Look, this isn't an argument for knowing a little about everything.
+Being shallow has very little upside.
 What I'm describing is closer to what Kent Beck calls a "paint drip": you move the brush across the canvas following your curiosity, and depth forms wherever you stay long enough.
 The goal isn't breadth for its own sake.
 It's being genuinely good at several things, so the combinations become your edge.

 A horizontal brushstroke with paint drips of varying lengths falling at irregular intervals — depth forms unpredictably wherever curiosity lingers

 There's even a pre-AI version of this debate between Malcolm Gladwell, who popularized the idea that mastery requires 10,000 hours of practice in one domain, and David Epstein, author of Range.
-Gladwell eventually conceded that his 10,000 hours rule works in what he calls "kind" environments: settings where the rules are clear, feedback is immediate, and patterns repeat.
+Gladwell eventually conceded that his 10,000 hours rule works in what he calls "kind" environments.
+Settings where the rules are clear, feedback is immediate, and patterns repeat.
 Chess.
 Surgery.
 Tennis.

 If you're building a compiler, designing an airplane, or operating on a brain, you don't want the renaissance man.
 You want the person who has done this one thing ten thousand times.

 But most of life isn't kind.
-It's what Epstein calls a "wicked" environment: rules are unclear, feedback is delayed or misleading, and you can do the right thing and still get the wrong outcome.
+It's what Epstein calls a "wicked" environment.
+Rules are unclear, feedback is delayed or misleading, and you can do the right thing and still get the wrong outcome.
 Business is wicked.
 Strategy is wicked.
 Innovation is wicked.

 This Harvard study posted 166 R&D problems that specialist teams couldn't crack.
 About a third were solved by outsiders, and the further the solver's field was from the problem's domain, the more likely they got it.
 Chemists solving biology problems.
 Physicists solving chemistry problems.